RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-move-contact-info-processor.png](images/00-move-contact-info-processor.png "Contact Info Result Processor")

 1. Open the generated `CamelRoutes.java` file.
 We need to first instantiate our newly created Result Processors' and include the necessary imports.
+Also, be sure to add the `@Component` declaration to the class definition statement (under the `@Generated`).
 Update the `CamelRoutes.java` file with the below additions:

     ```java
 	...